Garth Brooks discography

-The discography for American country music singer Garth Brooks consists of 16 studio albums, two live albums and 51 singles.
+American country music singer-songwriter Garth Brooks has released 16 studio albums, two live albums and 63 singles.
 He has sold estimated over 170 million records worldwide, making him one of the best-selling music artists in history.
 According to RIAA, Brooks is the top-selling solo artist of all time with 157 million certified albums in the US.
 American Music Awards honored him the "Artist of the 90s Decade" and iHeartRadio Music Awards also honored him the "Artist of the Decade".

 Brooks has scored 9 No. 1 albums on Billboard 200 and achieved 19 No. 1 hits on Hot Country Songs.
 Nine of his albums have achieved Diamond status in the United States, the most for any artist ever.
-Billboard lists Brooks as the 20th Greatest Artist of all time while Recording Industry Association of America list him as the 2nd-best selling artist in history.
+Billboard lists Brooks as the 20th Greatest Artist of all time while Recording Industry Association of America list him as the 2nd-best-selling artist in history.

-Most of his compact discs were remastered/reissued in 2000, and again in 2007 and 2014 via GhostTunes, Brooks' online music store, on March 3, 2017, GhostTunes was absorbed into Amazon Music.
-Brooks is currently in a partnership with Amazon Music for digital and streaming services, which he signed in 2016 and again in 2019.
+Most of his compact discs were remastered/reissued in 2000 and again in 2007 and 2014 via GhostTunes, Brooks' online music store, on March 3, 2017, GhostTunes was absorbed into Amazon Music.